nousheeniram/AISystemsEngineer/README.md

-# Wine Quality Prediction MLOps Pipeline
+# Wine Quality Prediction – MLOps Project

-A production-ready MLOps pipeline for predicting wine quality using machine learning, featuring automated training, experiment tracking, and REST API deployment.
+This project demonstrates how I built a simple but complete MLOps pipeline for predicting wine quality using machine learning.
+It includes data loading, model training, experiment tracking, and deployment through a FastAPI REST service.

-## 🎯 Overview
+##  Overview

 This project implements an end-to-end MLOps system for wine quality prediction, demonstrating best practices in:
 - **Modular Architecture**: Clean separation of data, models, and serving layers